GiovanniRaniolo/CB10_Edgemony_CodingJourney/17.07.2024/fakestore/README.md

 export default Layout;
 ```

-**Explanation:**
+#### Explanation:

-- **Imports:**
+- **Imports**:

-  - React to create components.
+  - React for component creation.
-  - `Link` and `Outlet` from React Router to navigate between pages and display child components.
+  - `Link` and `Outlet` from React Router for navigation and nested routing.

-- **Layout Component:**
+- **Layout Component**:

-  - Defines the main structure of the application with a header and a main section.
-  - Header:
-    - Contains a link to the store logo redirecting to home (`/`).
+  - Defines a header with links to the home page and cart.
-    - Contains a link to the cart (`/cart`).
-  - Main:
-    - `Outlet` is a placeholder for child components specified in the routes.
+  - `Outlet` serves as a placeholder for child components defined in the routes.

----

 ### Home.jsx

+Displays a grid of product cards fetched from an external API and allows users to add products to the cart.

 ```jsx
 import React, { useState, useEffect } from "react";